Leitech

 Leitech Hi-Res COMBI gage on engineering print — thread depth inspection in quality control.

-Precision manufacturing has its own language.
-Here are the terms that matter most when it comes to thread depth inspection — defined clearly, no engineering degree required.
+Precision manufacturing has its own language, especially when it comes to depth calibration in thread depth inspection.
+Here are the essential terms you need to know, clearly defined and easy to understand, no engineering degree required.

-Telescoping Sleeve The precision depth-measuring element of the Leitech COMBI handle.
-Spring-loaded, it contacts the part face as the GO member enters the thread — delivering a direct numerical depth reading simultaneously with size verification
+Telescoping Sleeve: This is the precision depth-measuring element of the Leitech COMBI Gage.
+It is spring-loaded and contacts the part face as the GO member enters the thread, delivering a direct numerical depth reading while simultaneously verifying size.

 Measurement Terms